 Oxurion is currently insured for product liability risks.
 However, claims could be made that exceed this insurance.
 Oxurion may incur substantial liability if it is found liable for product liability to the extent that such claims are not adequately covered by its insurance.
 Furthermore, a successful product liability claim (or even an unsuccessful one) could potentially harm the Company's reputation and hinder its ability to market other products, especially given that the Company has only one product in development (please refer to Section 2.2.1 of Section 2 'Risk Factors', for further information).
-To date, no such claims or legal actions have been filed against Oxurion, but this could happen in the future, in which case it could have a material adverse impact on the Company's value and have an adverse impact on shareholders.
+To date, no such claims or legal actions have been filed against Oxurion, but this could happen in the future, in which case it could have a material adverse impact on the Company depending on the circumstances, resulting in a potential diminution of the Company's value and have an adverse impact on shareholders and other stakeholders.

-2.5.3 Data protection violation or data breach claims may have an adverse effect on Oxurion's business, prospects, financial condition and results of operations and its ability to execute the KALAHARI trial, which could have a significant adverse impact on shareholders
+2.5.3 Data protection violation or data breach claims may have an adverse effect on Oxurion's business, prospects, financial condition and results of operations and its ability to execute the KALAHARI trial, which could have a significant adverse impact on shareholders and other stakeholders.